massiveinteractive/mpartial/README.md

 - partials can be abused if used to arbitrarily separate parts of a class's code across multiple files

-**Known Limitations:**
+**Current Limitations:**

-- cannot use 'using' in partial implementations
+- cannot use 'using' within partial implementations
+- cannot use Aspect<T> with a type <T> that extends another class

 ## Getting Started

 You can download example usage of mpartial [here](https://github.com/downloads/massiveinteractive/mpartial/examples.zip).

+### Partial implementation

-1. Implement the `mpartial.Partial` interface on the base class
+1. Implement `mpartial.Partial` on the base class

 		class Foo implements mpartial.Partial
 		{